Whisky: Production

 Although specific methods may vary among distilleries, whisky production broadly comprises four primary stages: grain preparation, fermentation, distillation, and maturation (aging).
 This process is typically followed by the two additional stages of bottling and marketing.

 Grain preparation

 To initiate whisky production, grains are processed to convert their starches into fermentable sugars, which can then be subjected to fermentation and distillation.
 This process involves malting, milling and mashing the grains.

 Malting

 Malt production begins with the soaking of grains in water tanks for a period of three days.
 The soaked grains are then transferred to large containers where germination occurs, initiating the metabolic process that converts starches into sugars.
 This process is subsequently halted by drying the grains with hot air, a procedure also known as kilning, at the end of which the product is malt.
 In the production of Scotch whisky, the air used for kilning is heated by burning peat bricks in a furnace, imparting the characteristic smoky flavour to the malt.
+The primary purpose of malting is to develop the natural enzymes needed to convert the grain's starches into fermentable sugars during mashing.
+Today, many distilleries use commercially produced enzymes instead of relying on malted grain, allowing them to use unmalted grains while still achieving efficient starch conversion.